Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Pain increases markedly instead of slowly decreasing

-If you have severe headache, visual disturbance or breathlessness, these are not typical signs of a local stitch infection, but in the postnatal period they are still reasons to seek prompt assessment.
+If you have a severe headache, visual changes, or shortness of breath, these are not typical for a local stitch infection, but they are still reasons for prompt assessment in the postnatal period.

-Scar sensation later: when everything is healed but it still feels wrong
+Later scar sensations: when everything is healed but it still feels wrong

-Sometimes the wound is technically closed, but the tissue feels hard, numb or oversensitive.
-This can be related to nerve healing, scar tethering or pelvic floor tension.
-Many notice it when sitting, when returning to exercise or during sex.
+Sometimes the wound is technically closed, but the tissue feels hard, numb, or oversensitive.
+This can be related to nerve healing, scar tethering, or pelvic floor tension.
+Many notice it when sitting, when returning to exercise, or during sex.

-Hygiene, tests and safety
+Hygiene, daily life, and safety

 What is usually sensible in this phase